grafana/pyroscope/examples/grafana-agent-auto-instrumentation/java/docker/README.md

-# Grafana Agent Java profiling via auto-instrumentation example
+# Grafana Agent Java profiling via auto-instrumentation example in Docker

 This repository provides a practical demonstration of leveraging the Grafana Agent for continuous Java application profiling using Pyroscope in a dockerized environment.
 It illustrates a seamless approach to profiling Java processes, aiding in performance optimization.